scarwu/CLx/README.md

 ### Description

-PHP RESTful Server Framework (from the Cixty-Core)
+CLx is a PHP Framework

 ### Requirement